IssaHanou/BEP_1920_Q2/broker/README.md

 ### Set-up
 When using Mosquitto as a broker, mosquitto.conf should be used to setup a broker with an extra listener for websockets.

-The bind-address should be changed to local-ip when communication outside a one machine develepment setup is required.
+The bind-address should be changed to local-ip when communication outside a one machine development setup is required.

-This command can only be used in the installation folder of Mosquitto.
+> This command can only be used in the installation folder of Mosquitto.

 The mosquitto.conf part of the command should be replaced by a path to this file.